dangminh214/EWA-Praktikum--Pizza-Service/README.md

-# Design seit dem 3.Praktikumstermin und JS im 4.Praktikumstermin
+# Design and JS Interaction are applied from 4.Praktikumstermin
-# Bemerkung: Projekt ist noch verarbeitet
 # Übersicht:
 ![Übersicht](Uebersicht_img.jpeg)